pxty/ForCourse/readme.md

     B=0
   fi
 else
-  echo "Second parametr isn't entered.
-Script require the input format as ./calc.sh file1 file2" fi
+  echo "Second parametr isn't put in.
+Script requires the input format as ./calc.sh file1 file2" fi

 if [[ $A -ge $B ]]; then